 If you’re looking for a leg up on your competition, consider enrolling in a service-related workshop with the National Initiative for Service Excellence (NISE).
 There are also various technical/skills training programs available on the island.
 For more information, visit the Barbados Vocational Training Board website (www.bvtb.gov.bb).

 Introducing yourself via the traditional methods of cold calling, emailing, or knocking on the doors of potential employers should not be dismissed as an effective way of seeking employment in Barbados.
 It takes patience and perseverance but can open doors to unadvertised positions, or a meeting with relevant decision makers.

 Hint: Research your target employer before approaching them.
 Learn about their business and be prepared to explain why you’re an excellent candidate and invaluable asset to them and their business.

 Offer to Volunteer

 Do you have all the qualifications but no tangible work experience?
 Don’t despair.
-A good way to get your foot in the door is to offer to volunteer at a business or organisation related to your professional field, or one that you’re personally interested in.
-Keep in mind that some of the most successful business people got their big break by getting coffees and photocopying – simply learning by exposure.
+A good way to get your foot in the door is to offer to volunteer at a business or organization related to your professional field, or one that you find interesting.
+Keep in mind that some of the most successful business people got their big break by getting coffees and photocopying – only learning by exposure.
 Never underestimate the value of showing you’re enthusiastic and willing to put in the hard yards.

 There are also several Non-Profit Organizations (NPO’s) island-wide who are always looking for responsible people to help them out.
-See our Local Listings for a list of charitable organisations in Barbados.
+See our Local Listings for a list of charities in Barbados.